pip-services/pip-services-docs/content/en/golang/mongodb/persistence/mongodb_persistence.md

 #### DeleteByFilter
-This method shall be called by a public **DeleteByFilter** method from the child class that receives [FilterParams](../../../commons/data/filter_params) and converts them into a filter function.
+This method shall be called by a func **DeleteByFilter** method from the child class that receives [FilterParams](../../../commons/data/filter_params) and converts them into a filter function.

 > (c *MongoDbPersistence) DeleteByFilter(correlationId string, filter interface{}) error